Cocaine Possession

 • a parcel addressed to the individual.

-At times, it is enough that an individual is closely associated with another person who possesses cocaine to establish constructive possession by the first person.
-For example, an individual could be charged with constructive possession for cocaine found in the purse of a passenger in his or her car, or for cocaine found in the home of another person with whom the defendant was closely associated if a plan to jointly possess the drug can be shown.
+At times, it's enough that an individual is closely associated with another person who possesses cocaine to establish constructive possession by the first person.
+For example, an individual could be charged with constructive possession for cocaine found in the purse of a passenger in their car, or for cocaine found in the home of another person with whom the defendant was closely associated if a plan to jointly possess the drug can be shown.

 There are several defenses to simple and constructive possession of cocaine.
 Here are a few of them.